 The adoption process can be very rewarding and exciting.
 It can be accomplished easily so long as the necessary procedures are followed closely and accurately.
+Our Merrillville adoption lawyers provide answers to some of the most common questions we receive below:

 Will the natural parents of my adopted child have rights to see the child after the adoption is complete?